 Spread the love

-There are 2 kinds of Chinese comprehension in the paper – multiple-choice-questions (MCQ) and open-ended (the kind where our kid needs to phrase their own answers).
+The Chinese comprehension questions can come in two forms – multiple-choice-questions (MCQ) and open-ended (the kind where our kid needs to phrase their own answers).

 Let’s start with the 阅读 part, which is essentially reading the Chinese passage.

-Before we talk about answering any Chinese comprehension question, the first hurdle that our kids have to cross is to understand what they’ve read in the Chinese comprehension passage.
-This is the “comprehend” part.
+Before answering any Chinese comprehension question, the first hurdle that our kids have to cross is to understand what they’ve read in the Chinese comprehension passage.
+Whether your child is able to overcome this “comprehending” phase depends on 2 important factors – the number of Chinese words that they can recognise and their patience.

 How many Chinese characters can your kid recognise?

-Chinese comprehension passages have an added layer of difficulty unlike its English counterpart because our kids need to be able to recognise Chinese characters before they can read them.
+Unlike English comprehension where most children in Singapore have no problems reading, the Chinese comprehension passages have an added layer of difficulty because our kids need to be able to recognise the Chinese characters first before they can even read and understand them.

-Does your kid have the patience to finish reading the Chinese passage?
+How patient is your kid at reading the Chinese passage?

 This is the 理解 part.